Homes For Sale

 On the west side of I-35 is Presidio Junction.
 Anchored by a Costco Wholesale and Target, Presidio Junction has over 60 stores plus more restaurants, both fast food, popular chain "sit-down's" and everything in between.
 As far as one can see looking west from the intersection of Heritage Trace Parkway is now a sea of suburban rooftops.
 The north Ft.
 Worth offers relatively affordable housing amid some of the best planned neighborhood communities being built today.

 Further north, close to the Texas Motor Speedway, the 18 hole Golf Club at Champions Circle, Tanger outlet mall, Buc-ees and Cabela's hold down the land that used to be rolling hills.
-Again, new housing developments are moving the same northerly direction while still offering home owners an easy commute to the large business parks across North Ft.
+Again, new housing developments are moving in the same northerly direction while still offering home owners an easy commute to the large business parks across North Ft.
 Worth and the Alliance area.

 Things We Love About North Ft.
 Worth